LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 > All six users that we spoke to explained their their frustration at \[the IVR system\] and how frustrating it was to just get through to an advisor

+Ian explained that resource shortages led to a backlog of dealing with revenues and benefits work (currently at 16 weeks) which contributed to the need for people to call or chase the council.

+He had also identified

+Ian reflected on the effectiveness of user research interviews to dig beneath the surface of issues;

+> All six people opened up so much - and I can't believe how how much they did open up - and shared their experiences of life.

 ### Cheltenham

 Claire Cook ran a third week of interviews at Cheltenham.